Harker Heights Spring Fest reels in the fun

-HARKER HEIGHTS — After enduring a cancelation in 2020 and a delay due to weather last weekend, the first-ever Harker Heights Spring Fest was finally held Saturday.
+After enduring a cancelation in 2020 and a delay due to weather last weekend, the first-ever Harker Heights Spring Fest was finally held on Saturday at the city’s Carl Levin Park.

 The family-friendly event featured free fishing, local vendors and a duck race.